 THE PECAN INDUSTRY in Louisiana has grown steadily in recent years, but there are still major problems that must be overcome.
 For example, no existing pecan variety possesses the combination of traits necessary to give consistent year-to-year production.
 Factors such as alternate bearing, susceptibility to diseases and insects and low production have been recognized as chief drawbacks of present-day varieties.

-Louisiana, like some southern states, has a tremendous number of native, pecan trees which constitute a large amount of the annual production.
+Louisiana, like some southern states, has a tremendous number of native pecan trees which constitute a large amount of the annual production.
 Many of these seedling trees have survived through the years without the aid of fungicides, insecticides and modern cultural practices; in theory, they should offer individuals which will be superior to existing recommended varieties.
-With this in mind, the Louisiana Agricultural Experiment Station and the USDA have undertaken a cooperative program to collect and evaluate potentially superior native seedlings.
+With this in mind, the Louisiana Agricultural Experiment Station and the US Department of Agriculture have undertaken a cooperative program to collect and evaluate potentially superior native seedlings.

 This approach appears to offer a much more rapid method of introducing new and better varieties than would a long-term breeding program.
 In addition, this program should assist current breeding projects by providing new parental material.